afdesk/trivy-gitlab/README.md

 ```

-If you use docker-in-docker just add follow:
+If you are using docker-in-docker, just add the following:

 ```yaml
 image: docker:20.10